RokasI/backup-to-s3/README.md

 # backup-to-s3
-Python script to zip file/folder, encrypt it and send to S3 for storage
+Python script to zip file/folder on EC2, encrypt it and send to S3 for storage

 # Requirements
     pip install awscli
     pip install boto3
     pip install cryptography

 Configured AWS profile with access key, secret key and region where your bucket resides

 # Running an Encrypted Backup:
 Please make sure to run `backuptos3.py --help` to get the most up-to-date instructions on how the command-line parameters work.